mrvn/factorio-example-entity-with-tags/README.md

-# LogisticTrainOrganizer
+# Example Entity with Tags

-Organize trains in a logistics network with suppy and demand. x
+Shows how to store extra information in tags when taking a blueprint and how to later retieve said information.